Nunez passed ball, Sheffield wild pitch gift Reds 7-6 win

 Suárez walked, Sheffield relieved and threw a 2-2 slider to Tyler Stephenson that bounced under Nunez’s glove, went to the backstop and bounced up the third-base line as Senzel scored on Colorado’s second wild pitch of the game.

-Conor Joe led off the ninth against Tejay Antone with his second double of the game, and Story popped out on an 0-for-5 afternoon that included four strikeouts.
+Connor Joe led off the ninth against Tejay Antone with his second double of the game, and Story popped out on an 0-for-5 afternoon that included four strikeouts.

 Joe held up initially and made it only to third on Ryan McMahon’s one-out single to center.
 Garrett Hampson then grounded to India at second, who started a game-ending 4-6-3 double play to give Antone his second save.